scikit-hep/boost-histogram/README.md

 [![Scikit-HEP][sk-badge]](https://scikit-hep.org/)

 Python bindings for [Boost::Histogram][] ([source][Boost::Histogram source]), a C++14 library.
-This should become one of the [fastest libraries][] for histogramming, while still providing the power of a full histogram object.
+This is of the [fastest libraries][] for histogramming, while still providing the power of a full histogram object.
+See [what's new](./docs/CHANGELOG.md).

 ## Installation